zombie-einstein/zombie-einstein.github.io/_posts/2020-07-18-firefly_network.md

 of other nodes in the model to simulate delays in signals" %}

-*Note: This does have the drawback that event distances have to be integer values (as it then informs where in the eventeffectivtimeely array to add the event).
+*Note: This does have the drawback that event distances have to be integer values (as it then informs where in the array to add the event).
 Events have to be placed at minimum size of $1$ to be seen.
 This does mean a distance
 $0$ can be used to implement a lack of communication between nodes.*